k-jingyang/k-jingyang.github.io/_posts/2023-07-23-strong-weak-dependency.md

 excerpt: ""
 ---

-# Strong/Weak dependencies & Graceful degradation

-In my new role, I came across a useful concept of **Strong and weak dependencies** and its application.
+In my new role, I came across a useful concept of **strong and weak dependencies** and its application.

 A service (e.g. A) is strongly dependent on another service (e.g. C) if it **break** whenever its dependency fails.